Secret makeup tips from Cannes Film Festival 2022

 • To get the face contouring and jawline right, simply draw a number '3' around the eyes and cheeks.
 Then dust on the powder using a contouring brush and carefully blend in the blush.

-• For colours in lipstick, choose from light pink and mauve, which are "icy" colours and look cool.
+• For colours in lipstick, choose from light pink and mauve, which are "icy" colors and look cool.
 It may be a good idea to stick to lip gloss during the day.
-For the night, you can use brighter colours.
+For the night, you can use brighter colors.

 • Add any face oil to your lips for a fuller pout.